m9dful1/Craftium/README.md

 ## Troubleshooting

 ### Recording doesn't work
-- Ensure Accessibility permissions are granted
+- Ensure both Accessibility **and** Input Monitoring permissions are granted (System Settings → Privacy & Security)
-- Try restarting the application
+- Move Craftium to `/Applications`, grant permissions, then restart the app
-- On macOS: System Settings → Privacy & Security → Accessibility
+- Try restarting the application after changing permissions

 ### Playback doesn't work in target app
 - Ensure the target application is in focus before playback starts